David Casteel

 David Casteel is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 97th House district.

 Career

 Casteel is a small-business owner.
-He is a candidate for the 22nd district of the State Senate in the 2026 Missouri State Senate election.
+He was a candidate for the 22nd district of the State Senate in the 2026 Missouri State Senate election.
+He lost to David Robertson in the District 97 Republican Primary.